Poet Laureate of New York

 The State Poet of New York is the poet laureate for the U.S. state of New York.
 The position of New York State Poet was established by a special mandate of the New York State Legislature on August 1, 1985.
-In 1988 New York also established position for other genres of writing entitled New York State Author.
-In 2016 Governor Cuomo also named Joseph Tusiani Poet Laureate Emeritus.
+In 1988, New York also established a position for other genres of writing entitled New York State Author.
+In 2016, Governor Cuomo also named Joseph Tusiani poet laureate emeritus.